 Stir up this soul soothing Hot Fruit Punch by Chef Roopa Gulat at your Diwali dinner party.
 Made with fruit juice and scintillating ingredients like cinnamon, nutmeg, ginger and jaggery, this will get you started for the ultimate Diwali feasting.

-Snacks and appetizers
+Diwali Snacks and Appetizers

 Indulge in the creamy goodness of Dahi kebabs made from hung curd and cheese with the crunch of onions and the flavors of ginger and pepper.
 Dal Palak Ka Shorba by Chef Madhudhan and Arbi Kofta with mint yogurt dip by Chef Sandeep Yadav serves as the best appetizers for what is to come ahead.